 We are also subject to a variety of local, state, federal and other statutes, ordinances, rules and regulations concerning the environment, health and safety.
-Shortly after taking office in January 2021, President Biden issued a series of executive orders designed to address climate change and requiring agencies to review environmental actions taken by the Trump administration, as well as a memorandum to departments and agencies to refrain from proposing or issuing rules until a departmental or agency head appointed or designated by the Biden administration has reviewed and approved the rule.
-These executive orders may result in the development of additional regulations or changes to existing regulations.
-The particular environmental laws which apply to any given homebuilding site vary according to multiple factors, including the site's location, its environmental conditions, the present and former uses of the site, the presence or absence of endangered plants or species or sensitive habitats, and environmental conditions at adjoining or nearby properties.
+The particular environmental laws which apply to any given homebuilding site vary according to multiple factors, including the site's location, whether the site contains wetlands or other features that may create burdensome permitting requirements, its environmental conditions, the present and former uses of the site, the presence or absence of endangered plants or species or sensitive habitats, and environmental conditions at adjoining or nearby properties.
 Environmental laws and conditions may result in delays, may cause us to incur substantial compliance and other costs, and can prohibit or severely restrict homebuilding activity in environmentally sensitive regions or areas.
-In addition, in those cases where an endangered or threatened species involved, environmental rules and regulations can result in the restriction or elimination of development in identified environmentally sensitive areas.
+In addition, in those cases where an endangered or threatened species is involved, environmental rules and regulations can result in the restriction or elimination of development in identified environmentally sensitive areas.
 From time to time, the United States Environmental Protection Agency (the "EPA") and similar federal, state or local agencies review land developers' and homebuilders' compliance with environmental laws and may levy fines and penalties, among other sanctions, for failure to strictly comply with applicable environmental laws or impose additional requirements for future compliance as a result of past failures.
 Any such actions taken with respect to us may increase our costs and result in delays.
-Further, we expect that in
+Further, we expect that increasingly stringent requirements will be imposed on land developers and homebuilders in the future.
+Environmental regulations can also have an adverse impact on the availability and price of certain raw materials such as lumber.

 Under various environmental laws, current or former owners of real estate, as well as certain other categories of parties, may be required to investigate and clean up hazardous or toxic substances or petroleum product releases, and may be held strictly and/or jointly and severally liable to a governmental entity or to third parties for related damages, including property damage or bodily injury, and for investigation and cleanup costs incurred by such parties in connection with the contamination.
 A mitigation plan may be implemented during the construction of a home if a cleanup does not remove all contaminants of concern or to address a naturally occurring condition, such as methane or radon.
 Some homebuyers may not want to purchase a home that is, or may have been, subject to a mitigation plan.
+To date, we have not incurred any material unanticipated liabilities relating to the removal or remediation of toxic wastes or other environmental conditions.